camdenblatchly/littlelibraries/README.md

 noteworthy.
 - Fiction was the most popular genre.
 Biography and Young Adult/Juvenile fiction were common too.
 - Vintage was the most common publisher with 6 books.
-Penguin was second with 4.
 - Books were usually around 300 pages.
-- Most books were in english with some one-offs in french and german.
+- Most books were in English with some one-offs in French and German.
 - The Willoughby St library had the biggest collection with 21 books.
+- Yes, there was a copy of the Girl with the Dragon Tattoo in one of the little libraries.

 ## New skills and approaches

-I wanted to use this project to get more familiar with querying APIs using Python.
-As such, I was excited to work with the Google Books and Open Library APIs.
-Once I had the book's ISBN from Libib, I was able to query both APIs to create a full dataset.
+I used this project to get more comfortable querying APIs in Python, experimenting with both the Google Books and Open Library APIs.
+With each book’s ISBN from Libib, I pulled data from both APIS to build a full dataset.

 ## If I had more time...

-Initially, I thought this project would give me a chance to create an interactive map to display the contents of each collection.
-In the end, I ran out of time, but I think a slippy bubble map with a toolbar that displayed each libraries' contents would be cool!
+I’d initially considered building an interactive map to show each library’s collection (I was imagining a bubble map with a toolbar to explore the titles) but I ran out of time.
+I also wanted to add chart annotations highlighting standout books, like the longest one by page count or the oldest by publication date etc. I'm hoping I'll be able to eventually add this last feature to help add some more life to the visualizations :)